seanblanchfield/blog/current/_posts/2022-05-12-configuring-ezviz-db1-doorbell-homeassistant.md

 # Contents

 First, I need to acknowledge that I am indebted to the IPCamTalk community and their [HikVision Doorbell 101](https://ipcamtalk.com/threads/new-rca-hsdb2a-3mp-doorbell-ip-camera.31601/page-101#post-412577) page.
-I wish that every super-long evergreen forum thread has someone like David L maintaining a summary that distills out the collected wisdom of the entire thread.
+I wish that every super-long evergreen forum thread has someone like David L maintaining a summary that distills out the collective wisdom of the entire thread.
 If you are planning to buy one of these doorbells, that 101 page will be your bible.

 In the sections below I discuss not just my conclusions and recommendations, but also how I arrived at each solution.
 You can read this post linearly, or jump to the bit you're most interested in:

-- For improving the physical look of the device and swapping button colours, see my previous post on [removing the logo and swapping buttons](/2022/03/improving-ezviz-db1-doorbell).
+- For improving the physical look of the device and swapping button colours, see my previous post on [removing the logo and swapping buttons](/2022/03/improving-ezviz-db1-doorbell) and my follow up post on making a [new, more prominent, button](/2022/06/new-ezviz-db1-button).
 - [Detecting the button being pressed](#detecting-button-presses)
 - [Choosing a desktop configuration tool, and how to use it](#the-desktop-configuration-tool)
 - [Choosing and changing the firmware](#changing-the-firmware)